Advisor: Patricia Montilla,

 The comprehensive examination consists of two four-hour written sections and a two-hour oral section.
 All sections cover coursework completed during doctoral studies.
 The first written section is based on:

 1) a specialized reading list of works corresponding to a primary area of study, and

 2) an additional reading list developed in consultation with the future dissertation director.

 The second written section is based on a non-specialized reading list of works corresponding to a secondary area of study.
 The oral section is comprehensive.

 A single grade will be given for the entire exam.
 Possible grades are: superior, good, pass, or fail.
 Students who fail the exam may retake it once.
 At the discretion of the exam committee, they may be required to retake the entire examination or portions of it.

-Students should take the comprehensive examination as soon as possible after finishing required coursework and passing the reading knowledge exam, but it is recommended that they take the examination within a period of four months after having completed those requirements.
+Students should take the comprehensive examination as soon as possible after finishing require coursework and passing the reading knowledge exam, but it is recommended that they take the examination within a period of four months after having completed those requirements.

 6. Prepare and defend a dissertation.

 The topic of the dissertation is chosen by the students in consultation with the director.
 At least 15 hours of dissertation credits (SPAN 7300) are required.